lumitut/lumi-go/SECURITY.md

 ## Overview

-This document outlines the security policy for the Go Middle-Service Template (GMT) and services built using this template.
+This document outlines the security policy for the lumi-go (Go Microservice Template) and services built using this template.
 Security is a critical aspect of our microservices architecture, and we follow defense-in-depth principles.

 ## Supported Versions